Twiths/twiths_lookbook/README.md

 # TWITHS LOOKBOOK
- A place where all edu profiles can be stored and accessed.
+ A place where all Twiths profiles can be stored and accessed.

 ## Tech Stack